loco-rs/loco/docs-site/content/blog/frontend-website.md

 +++
-title = "Creating Frontend Website" description = "How to serve a frontend website" date = 2023-12-14T09:19:42+00:00 updated = 2023-12-14T09:19:42+00:00
-draft = false
+title = "Creating Frontend Website" description = "Build a REST API quickly with Loco and then follow by building a React frontend app to use it.
+Learn about generators, configuring asset serving and client-side apps with Loco." date = 2023-12-14T09:19:42+00:00 updated = 2023-12-14T09:19:42+00:00 draft = false